There are two ways to create a map with Estimote Indoor Location:

 4. Define the location's name and privacy settings (What is a public location?)

 5. Now we're going to make the first measurement.
 Go to any corner of the room and when ready tap I'm in the corner

 6. Start walking along the perimeter, holding the phone in front of you, around chest height.
 Continue clockwise around the location and stop at the corner you started in: don't worry if the map doesn't show your avatar in the right position, it's just an approximation.
 Wait a couple of seconds and confirm you've stopped.

 7. The app will show approximate measurements of the location.
 If they're good enough, tap Ok, proceed.
-You can later adjust the location size manually in Estimote Cloud (Can I edit an existing location?), so you don't need to get an inch-perfect map now.
+You can later adjust the location size using the tutorial on our Developer Portal, so you don't need to get an inch-perfect map now.
 If you're not satisfied, tap Walk around once again and go through the measurement steps again.

 8. After you accept the location's shape, the app will suggest a number of beacons most suitable to map your location.
 Put the exact number of beacons close to your phone and tap Go to beacon calibration.
 Now, wait until the app detects and calibrates settings on all beacons.

 9. Attach beacons to the walls according to the suggested placement.
 You don't need to be perfectly accurate, but the closer the beacons are to the suggested placement, the more precise indoor location you'll get.
 Beacons should be placed vertically (with the little dot facing upwards) at approximately chest height.

 10. After you position the beacons, start the mapping procedure once again.
 Start from the same corner and walk clockwise along the perimeter, but this time stop next to each beacon.
 You should see it light up after a few seconds: then you can continue to the next one.
 Remember that this time you don't finish in the corner but rather with mapping the first beacon a second time (so the first mapped beacon is also the last).